danielecook/seq-collection/docs/fq-dedup.md

 false-positive-rate: 0.0
 ```

-The false-positive values are for diagnostics only based on reads initially labeled as duplicates by the bloom filter that were later found not to be.
+The false-positive values are for diagnostics only based on reads initially labeled as duplicates by the bloom filter that were later found not to be true duplicates.

 __Benchmark__